rustyrazorblade/cassandra/doc/source/operating/backups.rst

 Snapshots
 ^^^^^^^^^
 In this section including sub-sections we shall demonstrate creating snapshots.
-The command used to create a snapshot is ``nodetool snapshot`` and its usage is as follows.
+The command used to create a snapshot is ``nodetool snapshot`` and its usage is as follows:

 ::